Here's the OFFICIAL stuff about me:

 Murder in the Milk Case was first published in 2005 under the name Candice Speare.
 I love that book, and so do many of my readers.
 It's sold a LOT of copies.
 It's been re-released by Forget Me Not Publications under my present name (Candice Prentice) and is available as a digital book, along with Band Room Bash and Kitty Litter Killer, the second and third books in the series.

 In addition to writing books for Barbour, I was an acquisition editor and content reviewer for their cozy mystery line.
-On occasion, I still edit for hire.
+On occasion, I still content review for hire.
+I also teach classes about how to write cozy mysteries.

 I'm a member of ACFW (American Christian Fiction Writers).